stappersg/vBook/src/reference/vSL/rules.md

 }
 ```

-The `delegate` directive is different: it use a smtp service to delegate the email to a third party software:
+The `delegate` directive is different: it uses a smtp service to delegate the email to a third party software:

 ```js
 service third_party smtp = #{